hashicorp/vault/website/source/docs/internals/token.html.md

 # Token Authentication

-The `token` authentication backend built-in and is at the core of client authentication.
+The `token` authentication backend is built-in and is at the core of client authentication.
 Other authentication backends may be used to authenticate a client, but they eventually result in the generation of a client token managed by the `token` backend.